My June 3, 2012, column for the Grand Haven Tribune,

-Contraception debate not what it seems
+Contraception debate not what it seems,

 We live in a country for which one of the defining values is the freedom of religion.
 It is enshrined in our national ethos and also in the First Amendment to our Constitution, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
 However, precisely what this value implies has recently become a matter of no small debate.